willr196/guardian-data-streaming/DE/streaming_data.md

 ## Non-binding tech suggestions
-It is expected that the message broker employed will be AWS Kinesis.
-If you choose to use an alternative such as Kafka or RabbitMQ, it will have to be accommodated within the AWS Free Tier.
+It is expected that the message broker employed will be AWS SQS.
+If you choose to use an alternative such as Kafka or RabbitMQ, it would have to be accommodated within the AWS Free Tier.
+AWS Kinesis is a possibility but there would likely be a small cost.

 This application is intended to be deployed as a component in a data platform.
 However, for demonstration purposes, you may want to be able to invoke it from your local command line.